chrisabrams/ts-paths-to-webpack-alias/README.md

 ## Usage

-In the `resolve` section of the Webpack config add to the alias object:
+In the Webpack config add the plugin:

     const resolveTSPathsToWebpackAlias = require('ts-paths-to-webpack-alias')

     /* ...webpack config */

-    resolve: {
+    plugins: [
-      alias: {
+      new ResolveTSPathsToWebpackAlias({
-        ...resolveTSPathsToWebpackAlias(pathToTSConfigFile, webpackContext),
+        configFile: pathToTSConfigFile
-      },
+      })
-    },
+    ]

-`pathToTSConfigFile` is the path to the `tsconfig.json` file used for the project. `webpackContext` should match the path given to Webpack's `context`.
+`pathToTSConfigFile` is the path to the `tsconfig.json` file used for the project.